Paternalism and Deliberation: An Experiment on Making Formal Rules: Experimental design

 All instructions were optimized for general-population usage.
 The experiment was conducted in November 2023 in the English and Spanish languages using NORC AmeriSpeak through Time-sharing Experiments for the Social Sciences (TESS, \texttt{tessexperiments.org}).
-NORC AmeriSpeak is a renowned survey pool focusing on providing representative, high-quality samples of the United States population for research purposes.
+NORC AmeriSpeak is a well-established survey pool that provides representative, high-quality samples of the U.S. population.
 Unlike other survey pools, AmeriSpeak respondents are typically limited to participating in only a few surveys each month.
 TESS enables researchers to access NORC AmeriSpeak for free through a competitive grant scheme.
-IRB approval was granted by the WiSo Ethics Review Board at the University of Cologne and the NORC, and the experiment was fully preregistered.
+IRB approval was granted by the WiSo Ethics Review Board at the University of Cologne and NORC, and the experiment was fully preregistered.
 The Chooser experiment implemented the decisions of four CAs (one per treatment).
-It was conducted in October 2024 at the Cologne Laboratory for Economic Research.
+It was conducted online in October 2024 at the Cologne Laboratory for Economic Research.
 This experimental protocol included box rewards stated in U.S. dollars, exactly as indicated to CAs (Section \ref{choosergame}).
 Official exchange rates by the European Central Bank were used to convert rewards into euros.
+The Chooser experiment was programmed in oTree \citep{chen2016otree} and spanned two days, with the identity of the box containing the curveball determined by a publicly verifiable lottery draw (Section~\ref{chooserprotocol}).